patrickcording/02807-comp-tools/weekplans/week2.md

 Next, explore the data.
 You can ask yourself questions like: which features are more likely to influence a passengers chance of survival?
 How will you investigate this?

 Next week you will train a model with your data, so you should also prepare your data for modelling.
+You should consider the following:
+- Do features have the correct data types?
+- How will you handle missing values?
+- Are there features you should not include?
+- Is cleaning needed for any of the features?
+- Can you think of other feature engineering that might have an impact? (hint: cabin number)